top of page

 At Apple Tree Day Nursery staff actively encourage parents to toilet / potty train their child.
 Staff provide support and advice throughout the process of potty / toilet training.
 If staff members or parents feel that their child is ready to start the transition of toilet / potty training then both keyworker and parent / carer will meet to discuss the child's individual needs and together will make a date for training to begin.
 We ask that a child starts the training at home, so that they start to understand the concept, prior to starting the training at nursery.
 Daily communication will take place between nursery staff and the parent / carer to update on the child's progress.
 This is carried out verbally and also via Parent Zone.
 Support and advice is given to the parent / carer and child as required.
 So that all staff members are aware of toilet training, the child's keyworker will ensure that the child is given regular opportunities to use the potty / toilet throughout the session, promoting independence.
 Successes will be celebrated and accidents sensitively handled.

-Invoicing and Late payment Policy & Procedure
+Funding, Invoices and Late payment Policy & Procedure

 Payment for nursery fees is due on the 10th of every month.
 A parent will be sent the invoice virtually at the beginning of every month.
 This gives ten days grace.
 Any childcare vouchers, tax free childcare, etc. must be set up to be paid before or on the 10th.
 Please reference the name of the child on the bank transfer.
 Please also send a confirmation, including the date paid and method of payment.